JingdiZhou/QuaRL/README.md

 # the third parameter is the model path, the fourth parameter is the optimize_choice, the fifth parameter is exp-id:random seed
 ```
 ### Plot training curves
-given a path of a specific directory which contains trained models of different random seeds, for example, logs/dqn, the script will get all the files satisfied the request.
+given a path of a specific directory which contains trained models of different random seeds, for example, logs/dqn, the script will get all the files satisfied the request
 to plot all the training data to one curve <br/>
 currently support data of SAM and base(HERO later)
 ```sh